 Here we find the first impulse towards that fundamental principle of democratic government, freedom of speech, an impulse that burst into being clothed in the English language, one that created the first real manifestation of what we call the Fourth Estate, the modern Media.
 Beginning in April of 1576, the following weeks and months would see the creation of two theaters in London, theaters that would be the first successful yearround commercial theaters built in England, possibly in the West.
 The result would be the first push in history towards functional democracy.

-What is meant by functional democracy?
+What do I mean by functional democracy?

 There were already murmurings of theoretical democracy, tracts by Continental philosophers, speeches in Parliament by dissidents demanding the right to preach to their congregations, speeches that only served to infuriate the Queen and get them incarcerated.
 It would take 100 years for members of Parliament to get the power to overrule the monarch.
 Two hundred years later, when the colonies were organizing after the American Revolution, there was a fight between those who wanted to try some form of democracy and those who wanted George Washington crowned King of America!